FreakForever/ats-parser/README.md

   - Suggestions to enhance skills or projects.
 - Extract key sections from the resume (e.g., Skills, Experience, Education).
 - Highlight the candidate's name extracted from the resume.
+- Scope of improvement is by substituting TFIDF with sentence transformer like ```all-MiniLM-L6-v2``` inorder to provide dynamic embedding.

 ---

 ## 🛠️ Technologies Used